The Unit Of Electromotive Force Is The: Complete Guide

 How to Measure a Volt

 In practice, a voltmeter measures the potential difference between two points.
-Even so, the meter is connected in parallel to the component or section of the circuit whose voltage you want to know.
+The meter is connected in parallel to the component or section of the circuit whose voltage you want to know.
 The internal resistance of a good voltmeter is very high (often 10 MΩ or more) so it draws negligible current and doesn’t disturb the circuit.

 Steps to Measure a Voltage